 Lying on the shores of Loch Linnhie, Fort William is a must-visit destination for visitors to the Scottish Highlands.
 As the largest town in the Highlands, Fort William is the ideal place for you to enjoy the wealth of activites this area boasts.

 Whether you're interested in hiking, fishing, sailing, skiing or snowboarding, there are outdoor activities to suit every visitor.
 Located in an area with spectacular scenery in the surrounding lochs and glens, holiday lettings in Fort William are also ideal for nature lovers and budding photographers.
+Want to take your furry friend with you?
+You'll even find plenty of pet-friendly holiday cottages.

 Fort William's outdoor attractions